rbrown146/Gov_Election_Analytics/index.md

 ![](./Images/stock_volume.png)

 There seem to be many datapoints clustered around x values close to the origin while a few outliers draw the regressions outward.
-The coefficients for both variables indicate this mediocre correlation:
+The t values for the coefficients for both variables indicate this mediocre correlation:

 Stock Market Opening Value